-The Architectural Control Committee (ACC) is a group of Homeowners appointed by the Board of the Princeton Mill Homeowner Association (PMHOA) for the purpose of enforcing the Protective Covenants of Princeton Mill.
-The covenants task the ACC to preserve the architectural appearance of the neighborhood.
+The Architectural Control Committee (ACC) is a group of Homeowners appointed by the Board of the Princeton Mill Homeowner Association (PMHOA).
+The covenants task the ACC to preserve the architectural appearance and design standard of the neighborhood.
 The ACC performs this by evaluating any changes owners wish to make to their property prior to work or construction.

 Submission of changes with an Improvement Request Form to the ACC for approval is a requirement of the Protective Covenants.
-Nonmembers of the PMHOA are also subject to the ACC through the Protective Covenants that run with their land.
+Nonmembers of the PMHOA are also subject to the ACC through the Protective Covenants.

 Changes are requested from the ACC by filling out an Improvement Request Form.
 The ACC requests 30 days to evaluate and approve each change.
 Contact the ACC if expedited consideration is needed.
 The Board has the authority to require any unapproved changes be removed, or fines imposed for noncompliance, or both.